Vakore/Derisory-Demo/README.md

 - Fixed a few bugs including quitting when dying locking the screen, and a visual bug regarding a few breakable walls.
 - Added a particle when you kill smaller flies.

+v1.21 - Added particles on the fly eggs
+- Change the position of a fly in a room so that it won't hide in spikes when entering from a certain way

 * Known bugs: having multiple buttons set to an action on keyboard effects controller.
 I am not super concerned about this right now, but just note that you should not have the same button bound to multiple actions on keyboard if you want to use controller.
 I am just saying this for those who want to use UP to jump and attack up.
 If you only use keyboard, do not worry about this.

 * The Map doesn't work properly in other areas or show campfires on the map.
 The map is a major WIP.